New Tariffs

 Kowa

 Kowa recently increased their prices to offset the tariff cost.
-We believe that most of their products are manufactured in Japan, or at least outside of China.
+Most of their products are manufactured in Japan.

 Leimac